Ansible Trix

 Description: This post contains a set of Ansible commands that I’ve used recently to explore systems (both Linux & Windows) & enumerate different information about them!

-Ansible Module
+Setup Ansible Module

-Ansible module which returns a wealth of information about the machine we’re accessing!
-We can run it as a one-liner by running: ansible all -i <IP Address>, -m setup -e "ansible_user=<username> ansible_password=<password> ansible_shell_type=powershell ansible_connection=ssh host_key_checking=false"
+We can use the setup Ansible module which returns a wealth of information about the machine we’re accessing!
+We can run it as a one-liner by running: ansible all -i <IP Address>, -m setup -e "ansible_user=<username> ansible_password=<password> ansible_shell_type=powershell ansible_connection=ssh host_key_checking=false" and this would output:

 And a ton more of information that got cut off in the screenshot!